 • For Forensics, current membership in the National Forensic League, providing a student point record from the National Forensic League

-• For Forensics, have taken the ACT before applying and have a 3.7 GPA or higher
+• Have taken the ACT before applying and have a 3.7 GPA or higher

-• For Forensics, have taken at least 3 semesters of Debate
+• Have taken at least 3 semesters of Debate and/or Theatre

-• For Forensics, have competed at Region, National Qualifiers, and 5A State Tournament at least twice (two years)
+• Have competed at Region, National Qualifiers, and 5A State tournament at least twice (two years)

-• For Forensics, have a variety of documented community service
+• Have a variety of documented community service

 • Five minute interview